• financial advisor

 Is It Worth It in the End?

-Well, it depends on what the buyer values most.
-For someone chasing a very specific property, an off-market deal can be worth the effort.
-A rare location or unique design might justify paying a small premium.
-In these cases, waiting for a public listing could mean missing the opportunity entirely.
+It ultimately comes down to what the buyer is looking for.
+If someone is focused on a very specific type of property, an off-market deal can make sense.
+A rare location or one-of-a-kind design may justify stretching the budget slightly.
+In those situations, waiting for a public listing could mean losing out altogether.

 next article